Dspace-Fi/saf-archiver/README.md

 # Tools for building Simple Archive Format files

 Utilities for building Simple Archive Format files suitable for DSpace import.
 See directory `cmd` and respective commands for more information.

-Build e.g. with
+Simple Archive Format is a format suitable for importing items into DSpace digital repository <http://dspace.org>.
+For more information about Simple Archive Format, see DSpace wiki <https://wiki.duraspace.org/display/DSDOC6x/Importing+and+Exporting+Items+via+Simple+Archive+Format>.

+# Installation & Usage

+Copy source files to `GOPATH` or use `$ go get github/isido/saf-archiver`.
+Then go to the source directory and build with

 ```
 $ go build cmd/prepare-csv/prepare-csv.go